qperfect-io/mimiqcircuits-python/docs/quick_start.rst

 2. send a circuit for execution,
 3. retrieve the results of the execution.

-After a connection has been established, an execution can be sent to the remote services using :meth:`~mimiqcircuits.MimiqConnection.schedule`.
+After a connection has been established, an execution can be sent to the remote services using :meth:`~mimiqcircuits.MimiqConnection.submit`.

 .. doctest:: quick_start

-    >>> job = conn.schedule(circuit)
+    >>> job = conn.submit(circuit)

 This will execute a simulation of the given circuit with default parameters.
 The default choice of algorithm is `"auto"`.
 Generally, there are three available options: